nicolaiarocci/nicolaiarocci.com/content/post/the-short-tormented-life-of-computer-genius-phil-katz.md

 I would be hard-pressed to find another piece of shareware, single-handly developed software that has been as influential, pervasive, and widespread in the industry as PKZIP from PKWare.
-SQLite, of course, but that came more than a decade later.
+Of course, Linux and SQLite, although both came later (the former in 1991, the latter in the spring of 2000.)

 Katz's story is indeed a cautionary tale of genius, torment, and horrible demise.
-I cannot help but wonder: would his life trajectory have been different if he had not been so successful?
+I cannot help but wonder: would his life trajectory have been different had he not been so successful?
 Probably not, given the details revealed in the article, but who knows.
+For sure, the tormented story of Phil Katz leaves me with one clear takeaway.
+Success does not grant happiness.

 *Subscribe to the [newsletter][nl] or the [RSS feed][rss], or follow @[nicolaiarocci][tw] on Twitter*